 A campus History Club gives students the opportunity outside the classroom to share their interests and promote history studies through films, lectures and other extra-curricular activities.
 Annually, senior history majors give their best advice to juniors on how best to plan and carry out a successful capstone research project and everyone gets invited to the annual History Picnic.

-McDaniel’s chapter of Phi Alpha Theta, national honor society in History, promotes the study of history through the encouragement of research, good teaching, publication, and the exchange of ideas.
+A professional society whose mission is to promote the study of history through the encouragement of research, good teaching, publication, and the exchange of ideas.
 Students are nominated and selected by faculty of the History department.
-To be eligible, students must complete a minimum of four courses in History, achieve a minimum overall GPA of 3.0, and must be in the top 35% of their class.
+To be eligible, students must be a History major or minor, complete a minimum of four courses in History, achieve a minimum overall GPA of 3.0, achieve a minimum GPA of 3.1 in history courses taken at McDaniel, and must be in the top 35% of their class.